-Ivy, English Ivy, or Hedera helix, is not only a great houseplant for beginners and experienced gardeners alike, it is also easy to propagate in water.
-Even if you are new to growing houseplants, or a beginner at propagation, you can learn how to propagate ivy in water successfully.
+Ivy, English Ivy, or Hedera helix, is not only a great houseplant for beginners and experienced gardeners alike, but it is also easy to propagate in water.
+Even if you are new to growing houseplants, or a beginner at propagation, you can learn how to propagate Ivy in water successfully.
 With a few simple steps, you’ll be on your way to growing more ivy plants for your home, garden, and friends.

 If you want to propagate ivy in water successfully, the steps are very simple.

 - Take several good cuttings with sterile pruners